ThomasGerstenberg/blatann/README.md

 #### Supported Devices/Software

-This library has been personally tested using both the nRF52832 Dev Kit and the [ABSniffer 528](https://blog.aprbrother.com/product/absniffer-usb-dongle-528) flashed with Connectivity Firmware
+This library has been tested using both the nRF52 Dev Kits, the nRF52840 USB Dongle and the [ABSniffer 528](https://blog.aprbrother.com/product/absniffer-usb-dongle-528) flashed with Connectivity Firmware

+**Supported Versions:**

 | Blatann Version | Python Version | SoftDevice Version | pc-ble-driver-py Version | Supported Devices                                                                                    |
 |-----------------|----------------|--------------------|--------------------------|------------------------------------------------------------------------------------------------------|
 | v0.2.x          | 2.7 Only       | v3                 | <=0.11.4                 | nRF52832 Dev Kit<br>ABSniffer BLE Dongle<br>nRF52840 Dev Kit/Dongle (using S132 connectivity image)* |
 | v0.3+           | 3.7+           | v5                 | \>=0.12.0                | Same as above                                                                                        |

-* I have not personally tested the nRF52840 compatibility for v0.2.x, only heard second-hand accounts of it working. v0.3+ has been tested with the nRF52840 USB Dongle
+\* I have not personally tested the nRF52840 compatibility for v0.2.x, only heard second-hand accounts of it working. v0.3+ has been tested with the nRF52840 USB Dongle

 When using the nRF52840, it should be flashed using the S132/SoftDevice v5 connectivity images.
 Both hex files and DFU packages are distributed by default with v4.1.1 of [pc-ble-driver](https://github.com/NordicSemiconductor/pc-ble-driver/releases/tag/v4.1.1) and also inside `pc-ble-driver-py` install, allowing the Dev Kit and USB Dongle to be flashed.
 The devices can be updated using [nRF Connect Desktop App](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)